dariomnalerio/holbertonschool-shell/io_redirections_and_filters/README.md

 23-empty_casks: Finds all empty files and directories in the current directory and all sub-directories.

 24-gifs: Script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+25-acrostic: Script that decodes acrostics that use the first letter of each line.